apache/datafusion/docs/source/user-guide/cli.md

 datafusion-cli
 ```

-### Install and run using PyPI (on MacOS)
+### Install and run using PyPI

-DataFusion CLI can also be installed via PyPI (on MacOS).
+DataFusion CLI can also be installed via PyPI.
+You can check how to install PyPI [here](https://pip.pypa.io/en/latest/installation/).

 Install it as any other pre-built software like this:

 ```bash
 pip3 install datafusion